 Chest X-ray to check your lungs

-Electrocardiogram (EKG) to check your heart rhythm
+Electrocardiogram (ECG) to check your heart rhythm

-A health care provider trained in emergency care usually diagnoses heat exhaustion.
+A healthcare provider trained in emergency care usually diagnoses heat exhaustion.
 This might take place on the athletic field or at a hospital.

 Stopping the activity and moving to a cooler area

 Raising your legs to a level above your head

 Cool off until your temperature goes down.
 Oral thermometers and other ways to measure temperature are not accurate.
 Emergency medical personnel may measure temperature rectally.
 Until emergency medical personnel arrive, you cool off until you shiver.
 This might involve soaking in cool water, spraying yourself with water, or sitting in front of a fan.